martin-kosiik/my-blogdown-website/content/author/admin/_index.md

 - Visitors
 ---

 Welcome to my website.
-I am a student at Institute of Economic Studies, Charles University.
-You can find here all my projects as well as some blogs.
+I am a student at CERGE-EI in Prague.
+You can find here all my current and past projects as well as some useful data sources.